stoeps13/connections-doc/source/admin/install/t_inst_config_addons_fn.md

 |
     |Activity Stream Gadget URL|Fully hard-coded Gadget URL: \{connections\}/resources/web/com.ibm.social.ee/ConnectionsEE.xml

+!!! note
-**Note:** You should enter this url exactly as shown, including the text: `{connections}`.
+    You should enter this url exactly as shown, including the text: `{connections}`.

 |
-    |Config 1|Holds password for the Connections user defined in the Config 2 property and will be encrypted after input.**Note:** Optional: This field may be left empty if Config 2 is also left blank.
+    |Config 1|Holds password for the Connections user defined in the Config 2 property and will be encrypted after input.!!! note
+    Optional: This field may be left empty if Config 2 is also left blank.

 |
     |Config 2|Holds the login name of a Connections user and will be encrypted after input.
 This user must be in the **trustedExternalApplication** role on the Widget Container application in HCL Connections.
-By default, the Connections administrator has these privileges and may be used here.**Note:** Optional: If this field is left blank, the connectionsAdmin J2C alias will be used when FileNet contacts the Connections Activity Stream.
+By default, the Connections administrator has these privileges and may be used here.!!! note
+    Optional: If this field is left blank, the connectionsAdmin J2C alias will be used when FileNet contacts the Connections Activity Stream.
 This user alias is used for inter-service communication in other parts of Connections and normally will have the necessary rights.
 If you want to use a dedicated user other than the login stored in connectionsAdmin, or if you have a standard FileNet deployment where this alias does not exist, you may override the user ID here.
 If this field is entered, also enter the password in Config 1.

 |
     |Activity Stream Extended Settings|Activity Stream Extended Settings may be left empty.
 If you want to set Activity Stream Extended Settings, take the following steps.
 1. Click the action menu associated with the **Property Value** for this entry and select **Display or Edit Value**.